RascalSoftware/RAT-Docs/source/tutorial/chapter1.rst

 .. image:: ../images/tutorial/plotBeforeOptimization.png
     :alt: reflectivity and SLD plots

-We can see that our model is looking fairly sensible, but that our guess values for the parameters are pretty wide off the mark.
+We can see that our model is looking fairly sensible, but that our guess values for the parameters are pretty wide of the mark.
 Further analysis might include running a fit over some of our parameters using one of the other procedures available in the controls object.